tuur/PredRelTimelines/readme.md

 ```
 The first will rerun the S-TLM and C-TLM experiments in the different loss settings (evaluation scores can be found at the end of the corresponding log files).
 And the second will rerun the TL2RTL experiments.

 `!!!` By default these scripts run many subprocesses simultaneously.
-If you prefer to run the experiments one-by-one you shold remove the &-symbol at the end of the python calls in the scripts.
+If you prefer to run the experiments one-by-one you should remove the &-symbol at the end of the python calls in the scripts.
 You can indicate which GPU you want to use by setting the CUDA variable in the scripts (-1 for using CPU instead).

 ### Obtaining more information